Dates and Prickly Pears and Pomegranates, Oh My!

 Before opening to guests in 1930 as a more affordable alternative to The Inn, the site of today’s Ranch at Death Valley was an agricultural operation named Greenland Ranch.

 Eventually 1,500 date palm trees at The Ranch produced 200 tons of fruit annually, primarily the Deglet Noor (which translates as “Date of Light”) variety.
-Woodruff says that commercial date production at The Ranch continued until 1996 (efforts are currently underway to restore the surviving grove).
+Woodruff says that commercial date production at The Ranch continued until 1996.
 But a date orchard planted below The Inn at Death Valley didn’t fare nearly as well and was abandoned in the 1940s during World War II.

 Dates certainly have had a long and prominent presence at the resort.
-The house-baked date bread served at The Inn’s restaurant and available in The Ranch’s General Store has remained a staple at the resort since the 1930s, says Woodruff, while guests have happily sipped cooling, date shakes for decades.
+The house-baked date bread served at The Inn Dining Room and available in The Ranch’s General Store has remained a staple at the resort since the 1930s, says Woodruff, while guests have happily sipped cooling, date shakes for decades.

 Prickly Pear Marg